AtomicReact/AtomicReact/README.md

 1. [NodeJs](https://nodejs.org) (with NPM of course)

 ## Get a little teoria before ?!
-AtomicRact was designed in atoms concept.
+AtomicReact was designed in atoms concept.
 What things in the universe are made of?
 Let's get an essencial thing to our lives: The Water.
 The water is made with a lot of molecules whose each one is composed by one oxigen and two hidrogen atoms.
 Basically Atom Concept is create things from the minimal particle of them.